Skip to content

 # Note that you need a proper virtual environment setup for Piper to work.

-systemctl --user enable piper.service
+sudo systemctl enable --now piper.service

-systemctl --user start piper.service
+sudo systemctl status piper.service

-systemctl --user status piper.service
+sudo systemctl status ip-monitor.service

 Tip